AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

 - If by any chance, you end up deleting either the `full` or `thumb` folder, you will need to recreate them manually. the same applies to the parent folder of `images` and `assets` respectively.
 Otherwise, the API will NOT function properly and breaks down. **This functionality is intential**, to make sure that the user understands where to put the (original) photos on which he wants to conduct the resizing, and where he will get the new (processed) ones after conducting the processing operation on them.

 - I have added a `.gitkeep` file to the `assets/images/thumb` in order to allow github to see it and upload it...The `.gitkeep` file serves no other purpose, but to make the folder visible to github and successfully upload it, so the project starts working without any issues that could arise from the abscence of the `thumb` folder.

+- Once the testing in jasmine is run, **three (confirm this)** messages will appear, one highlighted in green and two in red.
+They are NOT erorrs!
+These are just confirmation that the testing is successful, as will be demonstrated below:

+  - Green message: A test was made to testing the functionality of the "createProcessedImage" module, which creates a processed image.
+The green message is a confirmation that this image is indeed created.
+It runs automatically once the module is summons and its main function is called.

+  - Red messages:
+    - A test was made to test the functionality of the

+    - A test was made to test the functionality of the